Review: Foresight Williams Technology

 - £10,000 minimum investment

-Foresight Group manages over £2.2 billion in client assets across VCT, EIS, IHT and third party funds.
-It started as a technology investor, before expanding into clean tech and renewables.
+Foresight Group manages over £2.8 billion in client assets across VCT, EIS, IHT and third party funds.

-The EIS will invest up to £2 million per company.
+The EIS will invest between £500,000 and £3 million per company.
 Companies are likely to be pre-profit, and with no revenue, typically operating in the hard tech sector (i.e. not software) as this is where Williams’ expertise lies: in designing, testing and manufacturing.
 WAE will only invest in companies where it can add value – this isn’t a passive portfolio where the underlying companies are left to get on with it.

 Materials science is a key area as it can be applied in many different sectors i.e. new lightweight structures.
 Battery and energy storage are other areas of expertise as are connected with vehicles and mobility.
 The fund won’t include biotech, fintech or cyber security.